JeremyLikness/jeremylikness-blog/content/blog/2019-01-03_from-angular-to-blazor-the-health-app/index.md

 Tackling the height slider was a bit more involved.
 It must do some extra lifting because I allow either imperial (U.S.) or metric measurements.
 Therefore, the slider must change its minimum and maximum range depending on whether metric (centimeters) or imperial (inches) are used, output the proper display value that is currently selected, and furthermore convert from centimeters to inches when updating the shared model.

 Let’s dive in!
-The template is simple enough:
+The template is simple enough at `Shared\Height.razor`:

 {{<highlight HTML>}}
 <div class="unit">